 Welcome to Springfield, Kentucky, the seat of Washington County, one of the first counties in the Commonwealth and the place where legends and icons found their beginnings.
 Steeped in tradition and heritage, our illustrious past has given birth to a wide selection of events and attractions which are yours to enjoy and long remember!

 Abraham Lincoln – Springfield’s Hometown Hero!
 Springfield is the ancestral home of Abraham Lincoln, our nation’s 16th President.
 Several family homes and homesites are accessible to the public, including the Mordecai Lincoln House, home to his favorite uncle.

 The 1816 Courthouse on Main Street across from the Abraham Lincoln statue “In Sacred Union” holds the original marriage certificate of Thomas Lincoln and Nancy Hanks.
 In this building, the oldest active courthouse in the state of Kentucky is the Lincoln Legacy Museum.

-While you’re in town, visit the Nancy Hanks’ cabin and museum at Lincoln Homestead State Park.
+While you’re in town, visit the Berry cabin home to Nancy Hanks and museum at Lincoln Homestead State Park.

 Springfield is the birthplace of Giants’ Super Bowl winning quarterback and CBS’s No. 1 NFL analyst, Phil Simms.
-Explore the Phil Simms Museum at the Springfield Opera House, and spend the night at the estate he lived in, now home to historic Maple Hill Manor Bed and Breakfast.
+Check out the Phil Simms display at the Springfield Opera House, and spend the night at the estate he lived in, now home to historic Maple Hill Manor Bed and Breakfast.